SwarmUS/SwarmUS-ROS/src/swarmus_ros_simulation/README.md

 ## Launch files

-* **multirobot_empty.launch:** Defines all the necessary argument to start a Gazebo empty world, calls an instance of Gazebo world, defines the parameters to instance multiple robot, calls a pioneer_spawner for each robot, starts the publishing of the TFs relative to the world frame and starts the communication broker to make robots talk to each other.
+* **multirobot_empty.launch:** Defines all the necessary argument to start a Gazebo in a empty world, calls an instance of Gazebo world, defines the parameters to instance multiple robot, calls a pioneer_spawner for each robot, starts the publishing of the TFs relative to the world frame and starts the communication broker to make robots talk to each other.

      Gazebo arguments